Have questions? We have some answers. Check our most commonly asked questions below or ask a new one of us through the contact form.

 Where is TWR located, and where can I serve as a missionary?

-We have partner locations all over the world but send missionaries to only the following locations: Cary (N.C., USA), Bonaire (Caribbean), the Netherlands, Austria, Slovakia, West Africa, Swaziland, South Africa, Guam and Singapore.
+We have partner locations all over the world but send missionaries to only the following locations: Cary (NC), the Caribbean, the Netherlands, Germany, Cyprus, Switzerland, Slovakia, West Africa, East Africa, South Africa, the Pacific, and Singapore.

 Is TWR non- or interdenominational?